 Should I stop taking my prescription since it is made by a boycotted company?

 We strongly discourage pro-life advocates from boycotting products that are necessary for good health (particularly prescription medications) when substitutes are not available and doctor-approved.

-My computer uses software from Microsoft and I use Adobe Reader.
-Should I get rid of these?
+I use Adobe Reader.
+Should I get rid of it?
 I also own several pairs of jeans from Levi Strauss.
 Should I throw them away?